bishoppebbles/Collect-ADDomainData/README.md

 # Collects datasets for domain systems using the AD domain distinguished name of the script host system.
 Collect-ADDomainData.ps1

+# Collects all datasets for domain systems using the AD domain distinguished name of the script host system.
+This includes server specific features plus Active Directory and DHCP data.
+Collect-ADDomainData.ps1 -DHCPServer dhcpsvr01 -IncludeServerFeatures -IncludeActiveDirectory

 # Collects datasets for domain systems using the AD domain distinguished name of the script host and the specified Organization Unit (OU).
 Collect-ADDomainData.ps1 -OUName 'Finance'